 You’re Not Alone…

-Male Pattern Baldness, a condition affecting more than two-thirds of all males, is the result of hormonal changes that cause the hair follicle to shrink and grow at a steadily slower rate.
+Male Pattern Baldness, a condition affecting more than two-thirds of all males, is the result of hereditary and hormonal changes that cause the hair follicle to shrink and grow at a steadily slower rate.
 Eventually, growth ceases completely and the hair falls out, usually in a predictable pattern.
 The vast majority of men in this country have significantly thinning hair by age 50.
 You’re not alone.

 There’s a Solution.